 Reported spending is information provided by the respondent and taken directly from the questionnaire "as is".
-It includes the total amount spent in the province/state and the portion (%) of this spending, converted to dollars, that the respondent claims to have spent in the local community.

 Allocated spending is the distribution you make to various spending categories and/or locations from the "total" dollar amount supplied by the respondent.

 Attributed spending is your assignment of spending for various spending categories and to locations for respondents who did NOT provide an indication of how much they spent (i.e., categories and "total" are left blank by the respondent).